BrJansen/TesseractOCRforAndroidLib/README.md

 TesseractOCRforAndroidLib
 =========================

-*Required for OCRProject* - Library source build for Tesseract OCR for Android.
+*REQUIRED FOR OCR APPLICATION* - Library source build for Tesseract OCR for Android.